A CHARITY is urging fundraisers to return their money.

 “It was incredibly emotional seeing all the back signs showing why women were taking part – in memory or celebration of a loved one or to mark their own cancer journey.

-“By taking part in Race for Life women pledged their support to help fund research into a disease that one-in-three people in the UK will develop at some stage in their lives.
-Now we are asking them to keep that promise and help the charity continue its life-saving work by returning their sponsorship money.”
+“By taking part in Race for Life Chester women pledged their support to help fund research into a disease that one-in-three people in the UK will develop at some stage in their lives.
+Now we are asking them to keep that promise and help Cancer Research UK continue its life-saving work by returning their sponsorship money as soon as possible.”

 For details on returning sponsorship money, or to make a donation, visit www.raceforlife.org.
 Tax payers in the UK can gift aid their donation, allowing Cancer Research UK to claim back 28p per pound from the Government.